Friday 6th May, 2011

 Podgorac - Almost a week with family

-We arrived just after 12:30pm and sat down to some real home cooking, complete with cakes and coffee.
+We arrived at Teta Vera’s (Aunty Vera) house just after 12:30pm and sat down to some real home cooking, complete with cakes and coffee.
 I’m a little lost with the language but I know words here and there, and with body language and tone, can get the gist of what is being said.
 Angela interprets the main points for me, so I feel included anyway.

 I’m looking forward to spending a few days here to recharge after some pretty long days behind the wheel.